Glossary

 wire protocol

-Refers to our PQ Noise based protocol which currently uses TCP but in the
+Refers to our PQ Noise-based protocol that currently uses TCP but in the

 near future will optionally use QUIC.
 This protocol has messages known as